Oceana PARC Retirement Residence

 How structural thermal breaks function for parapets

-The Isokorb® Type CPA module is a longitudinal assembly fabricated to the same width as the parapet.
+The Isokorb® module is a longitudinal assembly fabricated to the same width as the parapet.

 Graphite-enhanced expanded polystyrene insulation is placed between stainless steel reinforcing bars, creating a structural insulated module capable of transferring the loads from the parapet to the concrete roof slab that supports it, while minimizing thermal conductivity between the two concrete masses.
 U-shaped stainless steel rebar projecting from the underside of the module is cast into the roof floor slab, while vertically-oriented stainless rebar projecting from the topside of the module is cast into the parapet, transferring moment and shear forces from the parapet to the concrete slab structure.

-After the slab is cast, insulated infill units are placed between the CPA modules to complete the continuous thermal break along the length of the parapet upstand wall.
+After the slab is cast, insulated infill units are placed between the thermal break modules to complete the continuous thermal break along the length of the parapet upstand wall.

 Insulating with structural thermal breaks is also said to simplify the formwork process, reducing construction cost by up to 10 percent versus wrapping the parapet with insulation, and allows the internal surface of the parapet to be finished for terrace applications.